MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-xbox-live-game-hub-data.md

 Use this method in the Microsoft Store analytics API to get Game Hub data for your [Xbox Live-enabled game](../xbox-live/index.md).
 This information is also available in the [Xbox analytics report](../publish/xbox-analytics-report.md) in the Windows Dev Center dashboard.

 > [!IMPORTANT]
-> This method currently only supports Xbox Live-enabled games that are published by [Microsoft partners](../xbox-live/developer-program-overview.md#microsoft-partners) or that are submitted via the [ID@Xbox program](../xbox-live/developer-program-overview.md#id).
-It does not return data for games that were submitted via the [Xbox Live Creators Program](../xbox-live/developer-program-overview.md#xbox-live-creators-program).
+> This method only supports games for Xbox or games that use Xbox Live services.
+These games must go through the [concept approval process](../gaming/concept-approval.md), which includes games published by [Microsoft partners](../xbox-live/developer-program-overview.md#microsoft-partners) and games submitted via the [ID@Xbox program](../xbox-live/developer-program-overview.md#id).
+This method does not currently support games published via the [Xbox Live Creators Program](../xbox-live/get-started-with-creators/get-started-with-xbox-live-creators.md).

 ## Prerequisites